Skip to content

 Extracted frames saved as images

 The FFMpeg is the fastest approach and can handle virtually any video format or codec.
-However, this is not a Pythonic approach, provides less flexibility, and it requires an FFMpeg module.
+However, this is not a Pythonic approach, as it provides less flexibility and requires the FFMpeg module.

-This approach is best suitable when you don’t want to edit or process the video, just extraction is your intent.
+This approach is best suited when you don’t want to edit or process the video; just extraction is your intent.

 Method 4: Using imageio